 Then you will need to create a new project in the Google Cloud Platform (because you need to host the new container somewhere).
-Luckily, the process here is fairly simple and straightforward.
-You will be asked to enter certain information, follow all the steps, and eventually, you’ll finish the task.
+Luckily, the process here is pretty straightforward.
+You will need to enter certain information and follow all the steps to finish the task.

-First, you will be asked to either automatically get a new server for the container or to manually create it.
-The first option involves a much simpler process, choose that.
+First, the window will ask if you want to automatically get a new server for the container or manually create it.
+The first option involves a much simpler process; choose that.

 If you are new to the Google Cloud Platform, you’ll need to create a billing account ad enter your credit card details.
-Click “Create a billing” account.
+When you see the option “Create a billing” account”, click on it.

-Once everything is done, you will see the information about the created server (including the Google Cloud Platform Project ID, default URL, etc.)
+Once complete, you will see the information about the created server (including the Google Cloud Platform Project ID, default URL, etc.)

 Configure tags, triggers, variables (if needed), clients in the server container

-Clients are responsible for getting and processing/adapting the data that is received by the GTM server-side container.
-Then it makes the data available to tags, triggers, variables in that container.
+Clients are responsible for getting and processing/adapting the data received by the GTM server-side container.
+Then it makes the data available to tags, triggers, and variables in that container.

-In the regular web container, the data is usually available because some code pushed it to the data layer.
-In this case, the data is sent from *somewhere* to the server-side container and then the client catches it, adapts it and makes it available to use in the container.
+For example, the data is usually available in the regular web container because some code pushes it to the data layer.
+In this case, the server-side container receives the data from *somewhere*.
+The client then catches, adapts, and makes it available in the container.

-When you create a new server container, two clients are automatically created.
-One is called Universal Analytics, and the other one is App+Web.
+When you create a new server container, it creates two clients automatically.
+One is called Universal Analytics, and the other one is GA4.

-You can additionally create more clients if you need but the number of client template types is very limited right now (however, in the future, we should expect more because the community should definitely build something).
+You can additionally create more clients if you need.
+Still, the number of client templates available is limited now (however, in the future, we should expect more because the community should build something).

-For your first setup, we don’t need to create or code clients.
-We will be using the existing Universal Analytics client.
-Every time Universal Analytics data is sent to the GTM server container, this client will catch it and make it available to use.
+We don’t need to create or code clients for your first setup.
+Instead, we will be using the existing Google Analytics 4 client.
+Every time GA4 sends data to the GTM server container, this client will catch it and make it available for use to tags, variables, etc.

-When that happens, then we need to activate a Universal Analytics server tag that will send the data further to Google Analytics servers.
+When that happens, we need to activate a Google Analytics 4 server tag that will send the data further to Google Analytics servers.

-To do that, go to Tags > New > Universal Analytics.
-This tag will forward all the data that is received from a Universal Analytics client.
+To do that, go to Tags > New > Google Analytics 4.
+This tag will forward all the data from a Google Analytics 4 client.